skromez/t11jobwatch/README.md

   - serve -s build
   - Tizen Web: Run Web Simulator
   - http://localhost:5000 in Web Simulator and Ctrl + Shift I to open Dev Tools for debugging
+  - Unfortunately the Web Simulator tends to break, then simply use Google Chrome to debug.